apache/datafusion/datafusion/proto/README.md

 # `datafusion-proto`: Apache DataFusion Protobuf Serialization / Deserialization

-This crate contains code to convert Apache Arrow [DataFusion] plans to and from bytes, which can be useful for sending plans over the network, for example when building a distributed query engine.
+This crate contains code to convert Apache [DataFusion] plans to and from bytes, which can be useful for sending plans over the network, for example when building a distributed query engine.